Linear-time logics -- a coalgebraic perspective: Introduction

-We now comment briefly on the relationship between our logics and existing quantitative linear time logics (see also Example~\ref{exa-known}).
-We begin with probabilistic LTL \cite{Vardi99}, whose syntax coincides with that of LTL, but whose (path-based) semantics requires the use of measure theory to assign, to each linear time formula, the likelihood of it being satisfied on the infinite paths from a given state.
-For probabilistic systems, our step-wise semantics achieves a similar interpretation without the need for measure theory, but at the price of not allowing arbitrary conjuctions and disjunctions in the logics.
-Other existing quantitative LTL-like logics are either \emph{weighted ones}, with weights taken from a strong bimonoid and with propositional operators interpreted using the bimonoid sum, respectively multiplication (see e.g.~\cite{Droste2012}), or \emph{lattice-based ones} \cite{Kupferman2007}, with truth values taken from a lattice and with propositional operators interpreted using the lattice operations.
-The former approach immediately discards partial semirings and does not appear to admit a path-based semantics, whereas the latter is much more restrictive than a semiring-based approach, given that the lattice idempotence laws do not generally hold in a semiring.
-In contrast, our logics employ weighted sums as propositional operators (arguably a more canonical choice, as this is directly induced by the branching type), and moreover, their qualitative fragment (which excludes weighted sums) admits an equivalent path-based semantics.
+We now comment on the relationship between our logics and existing quantitative, linear-time logics.
+We begin with the logic LTL, interpreted over either non-deterministic \cite{Vardi95} or probabilistic transition systems \cite{Vardi99}.
+In the case of non-deterministic systems, we consider the existential variant of LTL, whose semantics requires the existence of infinite computation paths satisfying certain linear-time properties.
+On the other hand, the probabilistic semantics of LTL uses measure theory to assign, to each linear-time property, the likelihood of it being satisfied on the infinite computation paths from a given state.
+A suitable choice of endofunctor $F : \Set \to \Set$ allows us to recover the expressiveness of both existential LTL and probabilistic LTL, albeit using a slightly different syntax (see Example~\ref{ex:ltl}).
+Our logics can therefore encode existing linear-time logics used in verification.

+Other existing quantitative, LTL-like logics are either \emph{weighted ones}, with weights taken from a strong bimonoid and with propositional operators interpreted using the bimonoid sum, respectively multiplication (see e.g.~\cite{Droste2012}), or \emph{lattice-based ones} \cite{Kupferman2007}, with truth values taken from a lattice and with propositional operators interpreted using the lattice operations.
+The former approach immediately rules out partial semirings and does not appear to admit a path-based semantics, whereas the latter is much more restrictive than a semiring-based approach, given that the lattice idempotence laws do not generally hold in a semiring.